nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Some terms used throughout this document have a particular meaning in the UXA context:

-- Document (Marked; only for reading or reference) vs presentation (deckset, for presentation or reference).
+- Document (Marked; for reading or reference) vs presentation (Deckset, for presentation or reference).
 - Inline vs full-screen
 - Figures (illustration, diagram, chart, photograph, gif, screenshot) vs images vs tables